sysmulch/portfolio_old/docs/software-documentation/escriptorium-install-debian-fqdn.md

     ```
     ssh -i ./private-key htrfan@77.77.77.77
     ```

-1. Update the server.

-    ```
-    sudo apt update
-    sudo apt upgrade
-    ```

-    Type in the password of the sudo user account when prompted.

 > [!TIP]
 > For more rigorous hardening and securing, such as setting up key-based authentication for the non-root user and blocking malicious login attempts, see this guide on [the Linux Handbook website](https://linuxhandbook.com/things-to-do-after-installing-linux-server/).